pjdufour/pjdufour/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Principal Cloud Architect.
+I'm a Director of Engineering.
 I love building teams to solve wicked data problems.
 I've designed, developed, and deployed into production multiple data architectures and pipelines.
 Here's some what I am currently working on.

 - Go Programs: [gocat](https://github.com/spatialcurrent/gocat)